Skip to content

 docker rm -f isolation-test

-• You verified that the container process believes it is PID 1 (Namespace isolation).
+• You verified that the container process believes it is PID 1 because of namespace isolation.